cairo-book/cairo-book/src/ch09-01-how-to-write-tests.md

 Note that we’ve added two new lines inside the tests module: `use super::Rectangle;` and `use super::RectangleTrait;`.
 The tests module is a regular module that follows the usual visibility rules.
 Because the tests module is an inner module, we need to bring the code under test in the outer module into the scope of the inner module.

 We’ve named our test `larger_can_hold_smaller`, and we’ve created the two `Rectangle` instances that we need.
-Then we called the assert function and passed it the result of calling `larger.can_hold(@smaller)`.
+Then we called the `assert!` macro and passed it the result of calling `larger.can_hold(@smaller)`.
 This expression is supposed to return `true`, so our test should pass.
 Let’s find out!

 ```shell
 $ scarb cairo-test